 DoorDash Funding, Valuation & Revenue

-According to Crunchbase, DoorDash has raised a total of $2.1 billion in 11 rounds of funding.
-During its latest Series G round, which was announced in November 2019 and represents an extension of a prior round in May, the company raised $100 million at a valuation of nearly $13 billion.
+According to Crunchbase, DoorDash has raised a total of $2.5 billion in 12 rounds of funding.
+During its latest Series H round, which was announced in June 2020, the company raised $400 million at a valuation of $16 billion.

 Investors into the company include the likes of the SoftBank Vision Fund, Sequoia Capital, Kleiner Perkins, Temasek Holdings, Darsana Capital Partners, and many others.